Towns & Places:

 In 1885, a three-story red brick and Native stone courthouse was built by Gauth & Sedley in Fredonia.
 William R. Parson designed it.

 The suggestion that oil and gas were to be found in Wilson County was first made by George W. Chase, a semi-mute who, in 1888, endeavored to interest the citizens of Neodesha in prospecting.
 In 1892, W. M. Mills, who had developed the gas fields about Osawatomie, secured a franchise and drilled two good-paying wells.
 He formed a company, from which he later withdrew.
-But the drilling went on, and numerous wells were established in the county afterward.
+However, the drilling continued, and numerous wells were established in the county afterward.
 They average over 800 feet deep.
 Both oil and gas were found in abundance.

 In 1910, the St. Louis and San Francisco Railroad entered the county near the southeastern corner and ran northwesterly through Neodesha, Fredonia, and New Albany.
 The Missouri Pacific Railroad entered on the north.
 It crossed to Roper, where it branched, one line going into Montgomery County by way of Fredonia and the other by way of Neodesha.
 It was built in 1886.
 The Atchison, Topeka & Santa Fe Railroad entered near the northeast corner and crossed west and southwest through Fredonia into Elk County.
 This line was built in 1885.
 A branch of this road from Benedict Junction into Greenwood County was built in 1886.